katharinalisalin/demo-bug-template/docs/contributing/index.md

 ## Before contributing

-To ensure that our issue tracker and discussion board remain __structured__, __searchable__ and __easy to follow__, it is mandatory to make sure you are contributing in the right context and environment before submitting an issue, opening a discussion or commenting on existing discussions or subpages.
+To ensure that our issue tracker and discussion board remain __structured__, __searchable__ and __easy to follow__, it is mandatory to ensure you are contributing in the right context before submitting an issue, opening a discussion or commenting on existing discussions or subpages.

 ### Before submitting an issue, review:

 - Am I using the appropriate issue template for my request, report, or contribution?
+LINKS
 - Have I checked if a similar issue or request has already been submitted?
 - Did I fill out every field as requested?
 - Did I provide all additional information others might need to comprehend my request?

 ### Before asking a question, reconsider:

-- Am I asking this question in the dedicated space, e.g., discussion board?
 - Is there an open discussion on the topic of my request?
 - Does my question fit the direction of the discussion, or should I open a new discussion?
-- Does my question leave room for discussion, or should it be a bug report?
+- Does my question leave room for discussion, or should it be a bug report?                         anpassen
-- Did I provide the community with all the necessary information to comprehend my request?
+- Did I provide the community with all the necessary information to comprehend my question?
 - Have I checked if my question has been answered before?

 ### Before leaving a comment, rethink:

-- Is my comment directly related to the topic of this page, e.g., blog post?
+- Is my comment directly related to the topic of this page, e.g., blog post or discussion?
 - Is it a comment or a request?
 - Should I use the discussion board for my request or comment instead?
 - Does my comment add value to the conversation?